 In addition to heading the Genetic Counseling/Hereditary Cancer Program, Tifany serves as the Administrative Lead for VOA’s Inclusion Council.
 The council is comprised of 15 employees (staff and physicians) dedicated to fostering an inclusive and diverse environment in the workplace.
 The council has facilitated mandatory training for all staff and physician members and continues to provide ongoing education for employees.
 Tifany’s passion for inclusivity has led to a poster presentation of the Inclusion Council’s work at the American Society of Clinical Oncology conference, and to speaking engagements at national practice leadership meetings.
 Through this work, Tifany has become a Diversity, Equity, and Inclusion ambassador.

 Tifany ’s professional interests include hereditary cancer syndromes, health equity, and student education/training.
-She is a member of the National Society of Genetic Counselors and Virginia Association of Genetic Counselors.
+She is a member of the National Society of Genetic Counselors and the Virginia Association of Genetic Counselors.

 Tifany currently resides in Virginia Beach with her husband and three children.